-A master’s in sociology online teaches advanced sociological concepts in a format that works with your busy schedule.
+An online master’s in sociology degree program teaches advanced sociological concepts in a format that works with your busy schedule.
 Yet before applying to a program, it’s important to research and understand what this degree may cost, how long it may take, and what kind of courses you can expect.
 This guide provides this and other information to help you decide whether an online sociology master’s degree is right for you.
 It also showcases the best online sociology master’s degree programs in the nation that can help you meet your academic and professional goals.

 Program Highlights: